 How many hours would I need to work?

-Everyone’s circumstances are different.
+Everyone’s personal circumstances are different.
 At the very least you’ve got to cover your overheads – if you don’t do that you’ll go out of business.

 Can I really work whatever hours I want?